hivemq/mqtt-cli/docs/_docs/tls.md

 ## Formats and Encryption Algorithms

-There exist a lot of different formats for keystore (and truststore) archives as well as certificate and private key files.
+There are several different formats for keystore (and truststore) archives as well as certificate and private key files.
 Additionally, private keys can also be encrypted with different encryption algorithms.
-The MQTT CLI tries to combine usability by accepting multiple formats and encryption algorithms with convention by only accepting files with generally agreed file endings.
+The MQTT CLI tries to combine usability, by accepting multiple formats and encryption algorithms, with convention, by only accepting files with generally agreed file endings.
 This enables users to quickly identify and understand TLS configurations.

 ### Keystores and Truststores